RyanB8411/RyanB8411/README.md

 online school was much harder to retain developing procedures and knowledge.
 This is where I found that a tutor service was absolutely needed.
 I used multiple tutoring platforms but never had any success in learning techniques.
 As a veteran
-I found that we need more resources available to us for programming and this is why if you need an help with coding feel free to message me and we can collaborate on some projects or I can help with assignents as needed.
+I found that we need more resources available to us for programming and this is why if you need an help with coding feel free to message me and we can collaborate on some projects or I can help with assignments as needed.

 Cheers,
 Ryan B